-Kingston and the surrounding area is rich in history and many of those "history makers" are interred at Cataraqui Cemetery.
+Kingston and the surrounding area are rich in history and many of those "history makers" are interred at Cataraqui Cemetery.
 Since the early 1800's Kingston has been influential to the growth of the province and ultimately to the growth of Canada as a nation.
 Many of Kingston's early citizens and families became Interment Rights Holders at Cataraqui Cemetery.
 The most recognized person interred at Cataraqui Cemetery is Sir John A. Macdonald, Canada's first Prime Minister and a Father of Confederation.
-Sir Alexander Campbell, another Father of Confederation, can also be found with in our historic gates.
-As Sir John A.'s confidant and longtime friend, Campbell was instrumental in the formation of the Cemetery and became the first President of The Cataraqui Cemetery Board of Trustees.
-The Cataraqui is the only cemetery in Ontario to have the distinction of being the final resting place of two Fathers of Confederation, but the Cemetery's historical importance does not end here.
+Sir Alexander Campbell, another Father of Confederation, can also be found within our historic gates.
+As Sir John A.'s confidante and longtime friend, Campbell was instrumental in the formation of the Cemetery and became the first President of The Cataraqui Cemetery Board of Trustees.
+Cataraqui is the only cemetery in Ontario to have the distinction of being the final resting place of two Fathers of Confederation, but the Cemetery's historical importance does not end here.

-Cataraqui is the final resting place for many great humanitarians, entrepreneurs, giants of industry, authors, celebrities and history makers.
+Cataraqui is the final resting place for many great humanitarians, entrepreneurs, giants of industry, authors, celebrities, and history makers.
 We honour the memories of these individuals as well as all citizens and past family members.
 We take great pride in sharing the stories of their accomplishments and lives so that young and old may learn the timeless lesson of "you don't know where you are going until you learn where you came from".

 Some Notable Individuals at Cataraqui Cemetery:

-Sir John A. Macdonald, politician, lawyer, Canada's first Prime Minister and a Father of Confederation.
+Sir John A. Macdonald, politician, lawyer, Canada's first Prime Minister, and a Father of Confederation.
 He has been designated as a Person of National Historic Significance and his family plot is a National Historic Site of Canada.

-Sir Alexander Campbell, politician, lawyer, a Father of Confederation and first President of The Cataraqui Cemetery.
+Sir Alexander Campbell, politician, lawyer, a Father of Confederation, and first President of The Cataraqui Cemetery.
 Friend to Sir John A. He too has been designated as a Person of National Historic Significance

-Sir John Hamilton, businessman, politician and a founder of Queen's University.
+Sir John Hamilton, businessman, politician, and a founder of Queen's University.

-James Morton Sr, industrialist, capitalist, brewer, ship owner, part owner of the Kingston Locomotive Works.
+James Morton Sr, industrialist, capitalist, brewer, shipowner, part-owner of the Kingston Locomotive Works.

 Capt.
-James Sutherland, WWI veteran, pioneer of amateur organized hockey and founder of the Memorial Cup.
+James Sutherland, WWI veteran, pioneer of amateur organized hockey, and founder of the Memorial Cup.

-Harriet Dobbs Cartwright, artist, writer and humanitarian.
+Harriet Dobbs Cartwright, artist, writer, and humanitarian.

-Sir Richard Cartwright, businessman and prominent politician.
+Sir Richard Cartwright, businessman, and prominent politician.
 He has been designated as a Person of National Historic Significance

-David Nicol, Cataraqui Cemetery Superintendent in the late 1800's, responsible for enhancing the gardens, landscape and Picturesque attributes of the rural style cemetery.
+David Nicol, Cataraqui Cemetery Superintendent in the late 1800s, responsible for enhancing the gardens, landscape, and Picturesque attributes of the rural-style cemetery.

-Thomas MacLeod, seaman, three time Antarctic polar explorer with famed explorers Scott and Shackleton.
+Thomas MacLeod, seaman, three-time Antarctic polar explorer with famed explorers Scott and Shackleton.

 Lt.
-Gen. Sir Archibald Cameron Macdonnell, WWI General, RMC Graduate and RMC Commandant.
+Gen. Sir Archibald Cameron Macdonnell, RMC Graduate, WWI General, and RMC Commandant.

 Major W. Bruce Carruthers, Boer War veteran and founder of the Canadian Signaling Corps.

-Dr. James Sampson, War of 1812 military surgeon, doctor and a founder of Kingston General Hospital.
+Dr. James Sampson, doctor, War of 1812 military surgeon, and a founder of Kingston General Hospital.

-Dr. Margaret Angus, author, historian and supporter of Kingston's architectural heritage.
+Dr. Margaret Angus, author, historian, and supporter of Kingston's architectural heritage.